 Website Translation and Localization: Misconceptions

-Here are 3 basic misconceptions at a glance:
+Here are three fundamental misconceptions to glance:

-When advertising and marketing your company’s products and/or services in global markets, the best approach is to plan in advance and devote enough time to determine your needs.
-There are several elements to consider when expanding to a multilingual site from an existing site or when planning to develop an entire multilingual site.
-Those elements can be grouped into four main categories:
+When advertising and marketing your company’s products and/or services in global markets, the best approach is to plan and devote enough time to determine your needs.
+There are several key elements to consider when creating a multilingual version of a site from an existing one or when planning to develop an entirely new multilingual site.

-• Audience
+- Audience

-• Budget
+- Budget

-• Translation process
+- Translation process

-• Technical Considerations
+- Technical Considerations

 Think About Your Audience:

-Who will visit your site, and why they will visit your site are the first questions to consider when planning a successful multilingual website.
-It is imperative to take the time to do the appropriate research on your clientele.
-Understanding cultural nuances of each desired market will give you a leg up over competitors as customers will find your website reliable and appealing.
-Take into account the following:
+Who will visit your site, and why they will visit your site, are the two questions to consider when planning a successful multilingual website.
+It is essential to take the time to conduct thorough research on your target clientele.
+Understanding the cultural nuances of each desired market will give you a competitive edge, as customers will find your website reliable and appealing.

-1. What countries are you going to target and why?
+- What countries are you going to target and why?
 What languages are you going to have on your website?

 The elements mentioned below impact your costs, strategy, and work time when introducing a new translated and localized website.

-Website Translation and Localization III: Planning the Translation Process
+Planning the Translation Process for your Website

-Think about the translation process:
+Time to think about the workflow and translation process:

 Think about the technical decisions:

-6. How about the URL structure?
+- How about the URL structure?
 There are different URL naming options in the target language that use specific extensions to help users and crawlers identify the language in multilingual websites.

 Examples: “en”=English and “es”= Spanish (Español)